 Pete Sampras: My Perfect Day… Remembering 1999 Wimbledon

-The legendary Americans speaks exclusively to ATPTour.com 20 years on from playing the best match of his career for the sixth of his seven Wimbledon titles
+The legendary Americans speaks exclusively to ATPTour.com about playing the best match of his career for the sixth of his seven Wimbledon titles

 The serve was struck out wide to the forehand of Andre Agassi, the first volley steered into the open Ad court.
 Pete Sampras, not quite close enough to the net, had a split second to anticipate the exact pace and direction of the response: a flicked, improvised backhand, hit crosscourt and low over the net.
 Agassi, who had sprinted to his left, watched on as Sampras dove full length to pick a backhand drop volley that fell gently over the other side of the net.
 Agassi, now with his left arm on his waist, stared in disbelief as Sampras rose from the turf, inspecting a huge scab that had opened up on his left forearm.
 Having dusted himself off, the next two serves were 130 miles per hour aces from Sampras, who, in a seven-game blitz, produced an irresistible storm and carried the 1999 final at The Championships out of the hands of Agassi, who had been riding on the crest of a wave to his second Wimbledon final .